-This is even more important in older participants as let’s face out things are wearing out but major body movements such as exercise in general causes oscillatory movements in the muscular system as they accelerate and absorb impact shocks.
+This is even more important in older participants as let’s face out things are wearing out but major body movements such as exercise in general cause oscillatory movements in the muscular system as they accelerate and absorb impact shocks.

 If you work out in a compression top on ‘upper body day’ you can enjoy better form and better muscle activation.
 Compression tops “work” by constricting the muscles in your upper body such as your arms, back and chest.

-This compression reduces the amount of fluid build up, decreasing the swelling and pressure after your workout which can help reduce the amount of post-workout muscle soreness.
+This compression reduces the amount of fluid build-up, decreasing the swelling and pressure after your workout which can help reduce the amount of post-workout muscle soreness.

 How to choose compression wear that fits

 Compression clothing or technology as it’s called these days isn’t like ordinary everyday wear.
 It’s a little trickier to get on in the first place so you should take note of a few things when choosing a size.